FOREX-Dollar bulls get early Christmas present after strong US GDP

 * Treasury yields jump as market brings forward Fed rate hikes

-SYDNEY/TOKYO, Dec 24 (Reuters) - The dollar hovered at its highest in nearly nine years against a basket of major currencies on Wednesday after stunningly strong U.S. economic growth spurred markets to bring forward the timing of a likely hike in interest rates.
+SYDNEY, Dec 23 (Reuters) - The dollar hovered at its highest in nearly nine years against a basket of major currencies on Wednesday after stunningly strong U.S. economic growth spurred markets to bring forward the timing of a likely hike in interest rates.

-The dollar index reached highs not seen since April 2006 as the euro sank to a fresh 28-month low of $1.2165, slipping below an important support from its 200-month moving average at $1.2230.
+The dollar index reached highs not seen since April 2006 as the greenback popped up to 120.82 yen and the euro sank to a fresh 28-month low of $1.2165.

-The greenback rose to as high as 120.82 on Monday, coming almost within a full yen of a 7-1/2 year high of 121.86 yen reached earlier in the month before Japanese exporters’ selling pushed it back to 120.36 yen.
+The greenback was back near a 7-1/2 year high of 121.86 yen reached earlier in the month.

 Revised figures on Tuesday showed the U.S. economy grew at an annualised 5.0 percent clip in the third quarter, its quickest pace in 11 years.